 Nonprofit Finance Fund® (NFF®) unlocks the potential of mission-driven organizations through tailored investments, strategic advice and accessible insights.
-Founded in 1980, NFF helps organizations connect money to mission effectively, and supports innovations such as growth capital campaigns, cross-sector technical assistance initiatives and impact investing.
+Founded in 1980, NFF helps organizations connect money to mission effectively through established and innovative approaches to social sector finance.

-A leading community development financial institution (CDFI) with over $300 million in assets under management, NFF has provided over $575 million in loans and access to additional capital in support of over $1.5 billion in projects for thousands of organizations nationwide.
+A leading community development financial institution (CDFI) with over $250 million in assets under management, NFF has provided $620 million in financing and access to additional capital in support of over $2.3 billion in projects for thousands of organizations nationwide.

-NFF is headquartered in New York City and serves clients from offices across the country.
+NFF is headquartered in New York City and serves clients from five offices across the country.